ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

 This lab may take anywhere from **1 - 6 hours** to complete, depending on your previous experience working with these tools and the speed of the hardware you are using.

+{{% notice tip %}}
+**Testing Manifest Files** - When testing these manifest files, there is a three step process.
+First, **apply** the manifest, then **reboot**, then **apply again**.
+This is because any changes made to group memberships are not applied until after a user logs back in or the system reboots.
+So, you may get permission issues when creating files or assigning permissions due to incorrect group memberships.
+Ideally, those permission errors should be eliminated after a reboot.
+There is no good fix for this in Puppet itself, since it is an operating system issue.
+Therefore, this is the process that you should use, and it is the process that will be used when your manifest files are graded.
+Basically, if you get no errors after a reboot, you should be fine!
+{{% /notice %}}

 ---

 ### Task 0: Create New Virtual Machines & Snapshots